Infidelity is one of the worst things that can happen in a marriage. But can a marriage survive infidelity?

 And, if it can, the next question would be, how to survive infidelity when the cheating spouse has let go temporarily of their marriage vow, and has sought pleasure or even love outside of the marriage?

 It is tough surviving an affair and dealing with infidelity, as some affairs are one-time things, but others go on for weeks or even years.

 The other spouse is left wondering, how to save a marriage after infidelity and lies, and how to restore their relationship.
 They are left to think about what they have done wrong, and to question the future.

 Is this it for them?
 Is the marriage over?
 Is there anything left to rebuild?

-Of course, there are many different ways to commit infidelity, and that may or may not factor into the spouses trying to work things out.
+Of course, there are many different ways to commit infidelity in marriage, and that may or may not factor into the spouses trying to work things out.
 There are typically two types of affairs—emotional and physical.
 Sometimes a spouse will do one or the other, or both.

-The good news is, many couples are able to survive after infidelity.
-Though not an easy process, if both spouses are committed to each other, they can do it together.
-Here are some tips on how to survive cheating in your marriage.
+The good news is, many couples are able to survive infidelity and gain back the lost trust in marriage.
+Though recovering from infidelity and forgiving infidelity is not an easy process, if both spouses are committed to each other, they can do it together.

 Getting over the initial shock of the affair